 1 hour 20 minutes from Portland

 Silver Falls State Park is another epic day-trip destination for waterfall lovers.
 This roughly 9,000-acre park was open in 1933.
-But its history goes all the way back to Native Americans that had thrived in the rainforest for centuries before first settlers arrived.
+Its history, however, goes all the way back to Native Americans that had thrived in the rainforest for centuries before first settlers arrived.

 The forest also endured its share of troubles.
 But thanks to the effort of those few who saw the immense value of its natural resources, the area survived and eventually became a state park.

-Today, several scenic trails run along a deep canyon with a gurgling creek in the middle, offering plenty of ways to enjoy the area, perfect for nature-infused day trips from both Portland and Eugene.
+Today, several scenic trails run along a deep canyon with a gurgling creek in the middle.
+Offering plenty of ways to enjoy the area, the park is an ideal destination for nature-infused day trips from both Portland and Eugene.

-The highlight of Silver Falls State Park, however, is the Trail of Ten Falls.
+The highlight of Silver Falls State Park is the Trail of Ten Falls.
 As the name implies, the 7.2-mile loop path runs past 10 waterfalls that range from short cascades to towering drops.

 6. Willamette National Forest and Cougar Hot Springs